-Beginning in Waiver Year 3, DDA plans to transition from PCIS and the paper billing process to Maryland's Long Term Services and Supports system, LTSSMaryland.
-Using LTSSMaryland, providers will electronically bill for all Waiver services for participants based on the services and allowable units in their PCPs.
+Beginning in Waiver Year 3.
+When DDA plans to transitions from PCIS and the paper billing process to Maryland's Long Term Services and Supports system, LTSSMaryland and using EVV for Personal Supports, .
+Using LTSS Maryland, providers will electronically bill for all Waiver services for participants based on the services and allowable units in their PCPs and Detailed Service Authorization.
 The PCPs will be loaded into the LTSSMaryland system and will be the basis of provider billings.
 The LTSSMaryland system will interface with MMIS to adjudicate claims and pay providers for rendered services.
-Edits and limits will be placed in LTSSMaryland and in MMIS to prevent overbilling and billing for services that are not authorized or in an individual's PCP.
+Edits and limits will be placed in LTSSMaryland and in MMIS to prevent overbilling and billing for services that are not authorized or in an individual's PCP and Detailed Service Authorization.